Best Ways to Recycle and Compost Dog Waste Free

 Each year tons of dog stool are thrown into trash cans and end up in sanitary landfills.
 When dog waste is composted it becomes a nutrient that will improve your yard and trees.
 When your soil is lacking in organic matter no amount of chemical fertilizer you purchase is going to improve things the way you want.
 The compost you produce, with the material you already have on hand (dog waste), will improve things the way you want.

-If you live in an urban area this is not a viable option.
+If you live in an apartment I realize that this is not a viable option.
 You have nowhere to compost and wouldn’t have anything to do with the compost anyway.

 Are there problems with using dog waste?